2ER0ER/LunCi/README.md

 # LunCi
-Render a Markdown file to a simple single HTML page via Java
+Lunci is project that render a markdown file to a simple html page by Java.